BertovDev/BertovDev/README.md

 ### Hi there, I'm Bautista - aka [BertovDev] 👋

-## I'm a System Bachelor Student
+## I'm a System Bachelor Student from Buenos Aires , Argentina

+- 😋 I really like code fun projects and share them
+- 🎈 I’m expected to become a Full Web Stack Developer in 2021 (I’m pretty close to it 😁)
-- 🌱 I’m currently learning Three.js And Web Dev
+- 🌱 I’m currently learning Three.js

 ### Connect with me: